Summary of the current crisis

 Upholding Residents’ Voices

 In response to the repeated instances in which the Residents’ Assembly had been bypassed and its voice discarded, representatives of the community approached the Madras High Court.
 A judgement was issued on 12th August 2022, and emphasised the importance of mutuality and collaboration in the functioning of the Auroville Foundation.
 As such, the ruling upheld the role of the Residents’ Assembly in the functioning of Auroville.
-The AVFO appealed the judgement, and a final verdict is yet to be given.
-Since then, takeovers have continued and residents have filed additional cases with the Madras High Court, seeking nothing more than to protect their rights to select their own representatives and to participate in important decision-making for Auroville.
+The role of the Residents’ Assembly was also upheld in other judgements, such as the 15th March 2024 ruling by the Madras High Court.

 To face the forcible takeover of their public relations outlet, Outreach Media, and consequently, the increase of fake news and fallacious statements in the media, the residents of Auroville have created a new public relations service called “Auroville Media Liaison”, which functions under the Working Committee of the Residents’ Assembly.